Pilocytic astrocytoma: Microscopic appearance

 Pilocytic astrocytomas are often cystic tumors, and, if solid, tend to be well-circumscribed.

 Under the microscope, the tumor is seen to be composed of bipolar cells with long "hair-like" GFAP-positive processes, giving the designation "pilocytic" (that is, made up of cells that look like fibers when viewed under a microscope).
 Some pilocytic astrocytomas may be more fibrillary and dense in composition.
 The presence of Rosenthal fibers, eosinophilic granular bodies, and microcysts can often be seen.
 Myxoid foci and oligodendroglioma-like cells may also be present, though these are not specific to pilocytic astrocytoma.
 Long-standing lesions may show hemosiderin-laden macrophages and calcifications.

 Treatment

 The most common form of treatment is having the tumor surgically removed.
 Complete removal of the tumor will generally allow functional survival for many years.
 In particular for pilocytic astrocytomas (commonly indolent masses that may permit normal neurologic function), surgeons may decide to monitor the neoplasm's evolution and postpone surgical intervention for some time.
 However, total resection is often not possible.
 The location could prohibit access to the neoplasm and lead to incomplete or no resection at all.
 Left unattended, these tumors may eventually lead to further symptoms due to continued slow growth.
 Extremely rarely, they may also undergo malignant transformation.

 If surgery is not possible, recommendations such as chemotherapy or radiation may be suggested.
 However, side effects from these treatments can be extensive and long term, resulting in some cases in life-long difficulties.
+This has been demonstrated to be true only in pediatric patients whereas further study needs to be done for adults.